Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 The price for this cutting-edge vacuum can be a roadblock, however, as it does not come cheap.

-Best Dyson Cordless Vacuum: Dyson V8 Animal Cord Free
+Best Dyson Cordless Vacuum: Dyson V8 Absolute Cord Free

 Best Cordless Vacuum Cleaner